Tenancy Deposit Scheme

 - Take valuables home during the holidays.

 - You should make yourself aware of fire escape routes, fire extinguishers and fire blankets.
 Fires spread quickly!

 - Do not leave your cooking unattended and make sure you turn all appliances off when not in use.
 Remember never to cook when you have been drinking or are feeling sleepy.

 - If a fire does start evacuate immediately and call 999 as soon as possible.

 - If you are bringing your car to university, be sure to lock it and do not leave any valuables visible.
 This includes sat navs and leaving glove boxes open to confirm there is nothing valuable in it.
 Try to park in a well lit area and when moving between your car and house remember to lock it, especially when unloading and loading at the start or end of term - criminals work quickly!

 - If you have a bicycle, always remember to lock it.
-Discounted D-Locks can be purchased from the University Security office for £17.50, which is located on the lower ground of Aston Webb.
+Discounted secure D-Locks can be purchased from the University Security office for £17.50, which is located on the lower ground of Aston Webb.

 Rubbish & Recycling

 Bin days across Birmingham vary.
 To find out what day your household rubbish bins are see the Birmingham City Council refuse collection page.
 Bin bags should not be put out before 6pm the night before and must be out before 6am in order to be collected.
 You are responsible for the disposal of your rubbish!